defenseunicorns/delivery-aws-iac/doc/adr/0010-e2e-testing-improvement.md

     - **Implementation Plan**: Use the [paths-filter](https://github.com/dorny/paths-filter) GitHub Action to conditionally execute workflow steps and jobs based on the files modified.
     - **Note**: Jobs that are `skipped` will still report "Success" as their status, so they won't block pull requests even if they are marked as required checks.

-## Revise or Get Rid of Secure Test
+## Revise or Remove Secure Test

 The secure test takes significantly longer to complete compared to the insecure test, doubling the time required for e2e tests to complete.

 1. **Relevance of Secure Test**: It's important to consider what the secure test is verifying about our IaC that isn't covered by the insecure test.
     - Is it the deployment pattern, the cloud environment, or the instance types that make it essential?
+The private eks endpoint pattern is essential to match our target environments.

 If we only utilize public EKS endpoints for pipeline purposes, our e2e tests will run much faster, eliminating the need for sshuttle and multiple Terraform setup & apply cycles in terratest.
 We can document "secure mode" as a separate use-case if needed.